- Ada 2012

 Mar 13th, 2017

-Option to treat run-time exception warnings as errors
+Option to turn run-time exception warnings to errors

 The compiler supports a new switch -gnatwE that treats warnings that run-time exceptions will occur as compile-time errors.